cordeiroandres/Haaland-Performance-Analysis/README.md

-# Erling Haaland 2022 Shot Data
+# Erling Haaland Performance Analysis Season 2022 - 2023

 ## Project Overview
 This repository contains a dataset of Erling Haaland's shot attempts during the 2022 football season.
 Each row in the dataset corresponds to an individual shot, detailing information such as the timing, location, and outcome of the shot.
 This dataset is particularly useful for analyzing Haaland's shooting performance and understanding the context behind his shots.